ccfwd/ccfwd/README.md

-# Hi there 👋, Kiki Daza
+# Hi there 👋, Example
 #### I am a front-end developer and designer
 ![I am a front-end developer and designer]()